SagarPrasad160/ecomm-js/README.md

 - **Shopping Cart**: Users can effortlessly add products to their shopping cart, view cart items, and adjust quantities as needed.

 - **Admin Functionality**: Admin users are empowered with the ability to efficiently manage products by adding, editing, and deleting them.
-- **Bulma**: The frontend is enhanced using Bulma, ensuring consistent and responsive styling across various screen sizes
 - **Validators**: Custom validation using `validator.js` ensures that inputs, particularly email and password, meet the required criteria.

 ### View Updated Version